scionproto/scion/doc/protocols/authenticator-option.rst

   sequence number).
   The SPI comes first as we don't need to include it in the MAC computation and don't want it between the other fields and the SHA1 hash.

-  - Possible alternative: one way this could be made shorter to fit into 2
-    rows: Shorten SPI to 24 bits, incorporate algorithm field as ~4 bits into SPI (only needed with DRKey!) -- this leaves about half the range (:math:`2^{23}` values) for identifying non-DRKey security associations like in IPSec.
-Is this enough?
-    Then 3 byte SPI + 2 byte sequence number + 3 byte timestamp gives a
-    horribly misaligned mess but it would be only two rows.